-"A state of incomplete knowledge that can result from a lack of information or from disagreement about what is known or even knowable.
+A state of incomplete knowledge that can result from a lack of information or from disagreement about what is known or even knowable.
 It may have many types of sources, from imprecision in the data to ambiguously defined concepts or terminology, incomplete understanding of critical processes, or uncertain projections of human behaviour.
-Uncertainty can therefore be represented by quantitative measures (e.g., a probability density function) or by qualitative statements (e.g., reflecting the judgement of a team of experts) (see Moss and Schneider, 2000; IPCC, 2004; Mastrandrea et al., 2010)."
-(IPCC-2021, AR6-WGI; IPCC-2022, AR6-WGII & WGIII)
+Uncertainty can therefore be represented by quantitative measures (e.g. a probability density function) or by qualitative statements (e.g. reflecting the judgment of a team of experts).
+(IPCC-2018)